 For those who feel there is a safety issue with the polarity of the wires just make a note of which way around the colours are, or take a photograph, before dismantling the socket.
 In the UK and EU the wire’s colours are blue and brown, and in the USA I am informed by Ellem Kay (see comments dated 9th July 2017) that blue=white and brown=black.
 Thanks Ellem.

 3. Remove the Cleaning Head Assembly Pipe Seal which prevents the pipe dropping back through the socket.

 Pull the Pipe Seal out of the socket it sits in and stretch the seal so that it can be pulled over the ridges on the end of the flexible pipe.
 There are two ridges on the pipe and two matching grooves in the seal into which they engage.
 The seal sits in the socket and is prevented from rotating in the socket by teeth similar to those on a gear wheel.
 There are teeth on the seal and teeth on the edge of the socket which engage with each other.
 See the picture below to understand how these parts fit together.

-4. On one side of the undercarriage there is a Micro-switch which senses when the cleaner is locked in the upright position.
+4. Remove the Micro-switch which senses when the cleaner is locked in the upright position.

-#NOTE: Before removing the Micro-switch you may wish to go to Step 7 and remove the Barrel Wheel and Yoke Assemblies to gain better access to this switch.
+NOTE: Before removing the Micro-switch you may wish to go to Step 7 and remove the Barrel Wheel and Yoke Assemblies to gain better access to this switch.
+Afterwards return here.

 Remove the cover by unscrewing the screw with the T8 bit and then pull the switch out of the housing together with its wires.